 Your interviewer wants to know your attitude towards the aspired promotion role.
-Talk about what you will mostly focus on while working as a leader of your department.
+Talk about what you will mostly focus on while working as a department leader.

 “Since I will be leading a team, I should make sure that they are all working in a conducive environment, make sure the duties that are assigned to them are workable according to their capacity, and ensure that they are done as they are expected to be done.
-Good performance must start from the performer being comfortable and having the capacity to perform the task.
-I will ensure that they are well looked into, and their grievances are attended to as they should be.
-Having all you need to perform a task will always make you perform adequately.”
+Good performance must start with the performer being comfortable and able to perform the task.
+I will ensure that they are well looked into and their grievances are attended to as they should be.
+Having all you need to perform a task will make you perform adequately.”

-7. What Is The Biggest Challenge That You Foresee In The Aspired Role?
+7. What Is The Biggest Challenge You Foresee In The Aspired Role?

-The interviewer is asking you about the difficulties that may affect your aspired role.
+The interviewer asks you about the difficulties that may affect your aspired role.
 Talk about what you think might challenge you while working in the future.

 8. How Do You Stay Motivated In Your Work?